Provinces to confront Morneau over dividing legal-marijuana proceeds

 "Certainly, from our perspective the formula put out by the federal government is a no-go.
 That's very clear."

-Ontario Finance Minister Charles Sousa also wants Ottawa to explain how it plans earn its share.
+Ontario Finance Minister Charles Sousa also wants Morneau to explain how the Trudeau government plans earn its share.

 "I want to know what the feds are going to put in — what they're going to pay for," Sousa said in an interview.